 1932: Benjamin Nathan Cardozo, Chief Judge of the New York State Court of Appeals, was nominated by President Hoover today to be an Associate Justice of the Supreme Court of the United States to fill the vacancy caused by the retirement of Justice Oliver Wendell Holmes

-1932: George Burns and Gracie Allen debuted as regulars on "Guy Lombardo Show”, a hit radio show.
+1932: George Burns and Gracie Allen debuted as regulars on "Guy Lombardo Show”, a hit radio shoe.
 He was Jewish.
 She was not.

 1932: At Lake Placid, the ceremonies marking the end of the Winter Olympics in which speed skater Irving Jaffee had won two gold medals took place today.